longturn/freeciv21/docs/Modding/Rulesets/effects.rst

 .. _effect-city-unhappy-size:

 City_Unhappy_Size
-    The maximum number of citizens in each city that are naturally content, In larger cities, new citizens above this limit start out unhappy.
+    The maximum number of citizens in each city that are naturally content.
+In larger cities, new citizens above this limit start out unhappy.
 Before :ref:`Empire_Size_Base <effect-empire-size-base>` and :ref:`Empire_Size_Step <effect-empire-size-step>` are applied.